ICI3D/DAIDD/schedule/shadow.md

 - 20:30-21:30 Mid-session feedback ((bruce)) NOTE (60 mins)

-SHADOW - Mid-session post-mortem: ~ 21:30 NOTE STOPPED HERE
+SHADOW - Mid-session post-mortem: ~ 21:30 NOTE CvS and JP will not have power from 20:00 - 22:30 but will join by phone

 #### Individual session 4